 How might we go about compensating for that missing or under-developed style?

 MBTI Team Analysis Assignment:

 During an outside of class team meeting, discuss the above questions and post the group’s responses and dominant MBTI preferences in your Team Standards Agreement EDN Wiki prior to Class 8.
-Be prepared to report out during class time.
+Be prepared to discuss during class time.

 Part 4: Completing the Team Agreement